An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: Overlap functions from “polology”

 \section{Overlap functions from “polology”}

-To verify our procedure, we re-derive the overlap functions with an alternative method, using the so-called “polology" technique~\cite{Weinberg:1995mt}, in a way analogous to what recently done in~\cite{Hui:2023pxc,Creminelli:2023kze}.
+To verify our procedure, we rederive the overlap functions with an alternative method, using the so-called “polology" technique~\cite{Weinberg:1995mt}, in a way analogous to what has been recently done in Ref.~\cite{Hui:2023pxc,Creminelli:2023kze}.
 As usual for such kind of manipulations, we will be using the completeness relation,

 where the ellipsis stands for multi-particle states.
 The latter will not play any role as long as one is interested in {\it tree level} $S$-matrix elements, for which one considers the on-shell limit of the external {\it one}-particle states.
-Inserting the above relation in the time-ordered two-point function of the magnon field, one gets, \begin{widetext}
+Inserting the above relation in the time-ordered two-point function (or, alternatively, the correlator) of the magnon field, one gets \begin{widetext}